yhzhang0128/egos-2000/references/README.md

 ## Teaching plan (EGOS + EGOS2000)

-We use EGOS to teach our Practicum in Operating Systems (CS4411) at Cornell, a 2-credit course focusing solely on projects.
+We use EGOS to teach our Practicum in Operating Systems (CS4411) at Cornell.
 There are five mandatory projects:

 |    | Description                     | Concepts to teach                                           | Platform  |